jedimaster7/Heartful/README.md

 You can visit the website at https://jedimaster7.github.io/Heartful

+## New Lessons!

+Starting today we are looking to add 2 more courses to Heartful: 2D graphics and 3D graphics!
+These are in the works and

+anyone who wishes to contribute to these or add other courses may do so from our Github page.

+## 2D Design

+## 3D Design

 ## Todo

 1. Fix up the code, it is terrible.
 Do stuff like rename things and reorganize.